 We have been working locally in Burkina Faso for 20 years.
 Today, we collaborate with 2,800 family farmers and employ 670 people.
 Every year, they process 660 tons of organic mangoes and 300 tons of organic cashews.
 However, the capacity of our factory in Bobo-Dioulasso is reaching its limits as the demand for our products continues to grow.
 A bigger factory with a greater production capacity is the next logical step.
 It is, however, a very risky one.

 A larger factory is an efficient way of affecting positive change in Burkina Faso: job and income security for family farmers give people opportunities - and they urgently need them!

 Many world-renowned artists support Walls Against Walls!
 They have each offered us an artwork - some were created especially for our project - and we may pass on reproductions to our supporters.
 Upon making a contribution of 70 euros, you may select a limited reproduction from the artworks by various international artists, as a wonderful and unique token of our gratitude.
 We will send it to you once the crowdfunding has ended.
-Here you can find all artists and their artworks.

 In addition, Burkinabe artists will design the walls around the new factory.
 This gives the local art community a platform and the factory walls will spread their messages to the world.

 The risk of investing in Burkina Faso has become even greater in recent years.
 That's why hardly anyone does it and why we need allies: people, but also institutions, that want to make this factory a reality.

 Essentially, we require more venture capital for construction than what we have ourselves.
 That's why we're aiming to raise one million euros through this crowdfunding.

 We are in talks with sustainability funds for long-term financing of the factory.
 The offer is: if we have the venture capital, they will double every euro with a long-term loan.
 So the more money we collect here, the more we can invest!